Skip to main content

 :dir() selector

-pseudo-class selector allows you to style elements based on their text direction (RTL or LTR), providing a powerful way to create direction-aware designs without JavaScript.
-This selector matches elements based on their directionality as determined by the document or explicit direction attributes.
+The :dir() pseudo-class styles elements based on their text direction (RTL or LTR), as determined by the document or explicit direction attributes.
+Use it to write direction-aware styles without JavaScript.

 /* Apply different styles based on text direction */